osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/manage-clients.md

 1. On the Communities overview page, find the community where you want to add clients and click **Details**.
 2. On the Community Details page, click the **My Clients** tab.
 3. Click **Add Client**.
 4. Select the clients to add.
 If necessary, you can filter the list of clients by typing characters in the **Filter clients** box.
-If you need to create a client in OCS before adding it to the community, see [Add a client-credentials client](xref:gpClientCredentialsClient).
+If you need to create a client in OCS before adding it to the community, see [Add a client credentials client](xref:gpClientCredentialsClient).
 5. Click **Add**.

 ## Remove a client from a community